bruno-lang/alma/README.md

 Lingukit
 ========

-Lingukit is a toolbox to develop formal languages.
+Lingukit is a formal languages creation concept based on data and tools.
 It has been developed to support the creation of the bruno language.

 ## Syntax
 ### Rules